 Tomáš Repka Profile

-Tomas Repka began his professional career with the Czech club AC Sparta Prague in 1991 and quickly established himself as a tough-tackling and aggressive defender.
-He helped Sparta Prague win four Czech First League titles and was named the Czech Footballer of the Year in 1999.
+Repka began his professional career as a 17 year-old with the Czech club Baník Ostrava in 1991 and quickly established himself as a tough-tackling and aggressive defender.
+His form with Banícek would lead to a move to Sparta Prague in 1995 and he would win two Czech First League titles at the Stadion Letná.

 Repka's success with Sparta Prague earned him a move to Fiorentina in Italy's Serie A in 1998.
-He played two seasons for Fiorentina before moving to the English Premier League with West Ham United in 2001.
-Repka quickly became a fan favourite at West Ham with his fearless defending and passionate performances.
-He played for West Ham for six seasons and helped the club reach the 2006 FA Cup final, where they lost to Liverpool.
+He played three seasons in Florence before moving to the English Premier League with West Ham United in September 2001, Glenn Roeder paying a club record fee of £5.5 million to bring him to Upton Park.
+Repka quickly became a fan favourite at the Hammers with his fearless defending and passionate performances.
+He played for West Ham for five seasons before returning to the Czech Republic and rejoining Sparta Prague in 2006, where he would win the Czech First League another two times.

 Tomáš Repka - Info